International students

 As an exchange student, you apply for Swedish courses in the system MobilityOnline in the same way as you apply for your regular courses.
 Enter the application code for the level and weekday of your choice.
 You will then be admitted to the course by your coordinator.

-Double degree, dual master and master students
+Double degree and dual master students

 Choosing the right level